U.S. begins Iran sanctions relief, sees tough talks ahead

 A U.S. official said Iran was currently exporting about 60 percent less oil than it was two years ago and would be held to those reduced levels.

-The official also said Washington would allow Iran to access, in installments, $4.2 billion of oil revenues frozen overseas in a set schedule across the six-month period.
-The last installment would be accessible on the final day of the period, he said.
+The official also said Washington would allow Iran to access, in instalments, $4.2 billion of oil revenues frozen overseas in a set schedule across the six-month period.
+The last instalment would be accessible on the final day of the period, he said.

 The United States took steps to suspend sanctions on non-U.S. individuals engaged in transactions related to Iran's petrochemical exports, as well as certain trade with Iran in gold and precious metals and provision of goods and services to the country's automotive sector.